rpm-software-management/dnf/doc/command_ref.rst

     it manipulated.
 When no transaction is specified describe what happened during the latest transaction.

+``dnf history redo <transaction-spec>``
+    Repeat the specified transaction.
+If it is not possible to redo any operation due to the current state of RPMDB, do not redo any operation.

 ``dnf history rollback <transaction-spec>``
     Undo all transactions performed after the specified transaction.
 If it is not possible to undo any transaction due to the current state of RPMDB,